The Recession-Resistant Power of Utilities

 Human beings will continue to need water, regardless of the cyclical gyrations of the stock market and economy.
 Water utilities are particularly recession-resistant.

-The wildfires this week in Canada that are darkening New York City skies are yet another wake-up call about the environment.
+Wildfires on the West Coast and in Canada are yet another wake-up call about the environment.
 Climate change is exacerbating pollution and extreme weather, which in turn threatens natural water supplies.

 Meanwhile, as the following chart shows, global water demand is booming: